adriansokolowski/Car-Game-From-Scratch/README.md

 # Car-Game-From-Scratch

 TODO
-- handle level, score, lives and distance
+- do calculations on level, score, lives and distance
 - add background and effects
 - save and read score with json
 - add counter 321